With the uncertainty that this school year brings, we at Ivy Bound’s Learning Coaches division can help.

-Our Learning Coaches are prepared to help students individually, or in pods and groups – – on any subject you need.
+Our Learning Coaches are prepared to help students individually, or in pods and groups – – on almost any subject you need.
 We are prepared to follow your school’s curriculum and give your child the individual attention they need and deserve.
+We also offer enrichment classes each weekend.
 Fill out our form below or give us a call to speak with an Educational Consultant today.

 Dedicated Assistance – a tutor works with a single-family to replace the parent during the hours the parent needs the help.
 Regimenting learning, evaluating work, and prodding to reach the next level is the base level expectation.
 Since the tutor is dedicated to just one family, the tutor can be as constant as the parents desire.
 Most tutors are able to teach subjects to help make the learning programs come more alive and to help when a student gets stuck.

 Multiple Assistance – a tutor works with multiple families, monitoring three or more students who are working on similar programs, but in different households.
 These could be former classmates who have withdrawn from regular school together, cousins across the country, or strangers who have like interests (as determined in a parenting group, church group, or social group).
 There is no issue with having different ages; the only similarity is to use the same home-schooling program.
 Then the tutor is in synch at all levels.